ikem-krueger/ikem-krueger.github.io/_posts/2022-07-22-fix-there-is-no-default-mail-client-in-outlook.md

 - open the registry editor
 - navigate to the key `HKCR\Installer\Components\F1291BD604B860441AB89E60BDEE0F9C`
 - right click on the key, open permissions
-- add the group "Users", allow "read"
+- add the group "Users", allow "read", click "Ok"

-And the error vanishes.
+And when you now open Outlook, the error is gone.